 ii. if it is being issued by a JP or a prescribed court officer, by the JP or officer.

 Summons must be served personally to the accused.
 In case of refusal to accept it, the server may leave it near the accused and orally directs his or her attention to it.
-The server may affect a substituted service on summons if the circumstances warrant it or mails it to the named person.
+The server may affect a substituted service on summons if the circumstances warrant it or mail it to the named person.
 (Criminal Procedure Act 2004 – Schedule 2).
-The law provides that failure to observe the prescribe form does not have the effect of invalidating the summons but it may only delays the prosecution of the accused.
+The law provides that failure to observe the prescribed form does not have the effect of invalidating the summons, but it may only delay the prosecution of the accused.

 The law punishes those who refuse to obey its orders.
-Thus, under Section 81 of the law, an accused who, without reasonable grounds, refuses to obey the summons will suffer the penalty of fine in the amount of $12 000 or imprisonment for 12 months.
+Thus, under Section 81 of the law, an accused who, without reasonable grounds, refuse to obey the summons will suffer the penalty of fine for $12 000 or imprisonment for 12 months.

 If a witness refuses to obey the summons, he or she will pay a fine of $12 000 or imprisonment for 12 months.
 In case of a corporation, a fine of $60 000 will be imposed.